andrenormanlang/freelancer-platform/README.md

 ## 🚀 Overview

-Welcome to **MindsMesh** — an innovative online platform designed for creatives (slightly hipsters 🧑‍🎨), tech enthusiasts 💻, and developers 👩‍💻 to offer their skills and get in touch with employers.
+Welcome to **MindsMesh** — an innovative online platform designed for creatives, tech enthusiasts 💻, and developers 👩‍💻 to offer their skills and get in touch with employers.
 The platform features user authentication, profile management, skill offerings and a live chat system for seamless communication between employers and freelancers.

 <!-- a booking system, and a review system.
 Additionally, it includes an admin dashboard for managing users, skills, and bookings, providing a seamless experience for both users and administrators. -->